 We therefore have a complete classification of circle bundles over paracompact spaces in terms of a pair of discrete invariants.
-As we will later show, these two invariants are closely connected to the first Stiefel-Whitney class and Euler class for real plane bundles, so we will refer to $w_{1}(\Omega)$ and $\tilde{e}(\Omega)$ respectively as the \textbf{Stiefel-Whitney class} (or \textbf{orientation class}) and the \textbf{twisted Euler class} of the circle bundle represented by $\Omega$.\\
+As we will later show, these two invariants are closely connected to the first Stiefel-Whitney class and Euler class for real plane bundles, so we will refer to $\twist(\Omega)$ and $\tilde{e}(\Omega)$ respectively as the \textbf{Stiefel-Whitney class} (or \textbf{orientation class}) and the \textbf{twisted Euler class} of the circle bundle represented by $\Omega$.\\

-\begin{remark} The notation in Proposition~\ref{prop: general class thm} is slightly abusive, since each cocycle $\omega$ within a cohomology class determines a different local system $\mathbb{Z}_{\omega}$.
+\begin{remark} The notation in Theorem~\ref{prop: general class thm} is slightly abusive, since each cocycle $\omega$ within a cohomology class determines a different local system $\mathbb{Z}_{\omega}$.
 On the other hand, by Proposition~\ref{prop: isomorphic sheaves}, the local systems determined by any two cohomologous cocycles are isomorphic.
 In particular, if $\omega$ is a coboundary, then $\mathbb{Z}_{\omega}\cong\underline{\mathbb{Z}}$. \\ \end{remark}

-Observe that when $B$ is a locally finite 1-dimensional CW complex (e.g., a graph), the Proposition~\ref{prop: general class thm} implies that circle bundles over $B$ are completely determined by their Stiefel-Whitney classes.
+Observe that when $B$ is a locally finite 1-dimensional CW complex (e.g., a graph), then Theorem~\ref{prop: general class thm} implies that circle bundles over $B$ are completely classified by the first Stiefel-Whitney class.
 In the case when $B$ is a compact connected surface, the classification is also especially simple and explicit: \\